-Sublingual immunotherapy for allergic rhinitis: an updatePassalacqua, Giovanni; Compalati, Enrico; Canonica, Giorgio WCurrent Opinion in Otolaryngology & Head & Neck Surgery: February 2011 - Volume 19 - Issue 1 - p 43–47 doi: 10.1097/MOO.0b013e328341d0bd Nose and paranasal sinuses: Edited by Anshul Sama Abstract Author Information Purpose of review: Sublingual immunotherapy (SLIT) has progressively gained credibility.
+Sublingual immunotherapy for allergic rhinitis: an updatePassalacqua, Giovanni; Compalati, Enrico; Canonica, Giorgio WCurrent Opinion in Otolaryngology & Head and Neck Surgery: February 2011 - Volume 19 - Issue 1 - p 43–47 doi: 10.1097/MOO.0b013e328341d0bd Nose and paranasal sinuses: Edited by Anshul Sama Abstract Author Information Purpose of review Sublingual immunotherapy (SLIT) has progressively gained credibility.
 Randomized double-blind placebo-controlled trials, meta-analyses and mechanistic studies have accumulated rapidly in the last years.
 We will review herein a brief history of SLIT, its indications and the safety aspects and will discuss the main unmet needs and the points to be developed in the field.
-Recent findings: During the last year, new information on SLIT has become available, mainly from the so-called big trials, and some important aspects have been partially clarified.
+Recent findings During the last year, new information on SLIT has become available, mainly from the so-called big trials, and some important aspects have been partially clarified.
 In addition, the possible indications to SLIT began to be expanded.
 Summary The dose dependency of the efficacy of SLIT and the optimal maintenance dose have been identified at least for grass allergens.
 The safety is well demonstrated in both adults and children.
 Allergy and Respiratory Diseases, Department of Internal Medicine, University of Genoa, Genoa, Italy Correspondence to Giovanni Passalacqua, MD, Allergy and Respiratory Diseases, Department of Internal Medicine, Padiglione Maragliano, L.go R. Benzi 10, 16132 Genoa, Italy Tel: +39 010 3538908; e-mail: email@example.com © 2011 Lippincott Williams & Wilkins, Inc.